DefinitionThis section has been translated automatically.

-It has been postulated that melanocytic nevi are derived from cells that migrate from the neural crest into the epidermis.
-Probably, melanocytes and "nevus cells" represent identical cell populations, so that the term "nevus cell" in connection with melanocytic nevi (alias nevus cell nevus) can be dispensed with.
+It has been postulated that melanocytic nevi originate from cells migrating from the neural crest into the epidermis.
+It is likely that melanocytes and "nevus cells" represent identical cell populations, so that the term "nevus cell" can be dispensed with in connection with melanocytic nevi (aka nevus cell nevus).

 LocalizationThis section has been translated automatically.